 Business in an Unstable Climate

-We are all facing an uncertain world characterized by shifting markets, supply chain logistics interruptions, political uncertainty and strife, and increased regulations.
+We are all facing an uncertain business world characterized by shifting markets, supply chain logistics interruptions, political uncertainty and strife, and increased regulations.
 For the last 30 years we relied on specific anchor points, assuring a high level of predictability, however in the last 3 years a global pandemic, and a major military conflict in Europe.
 We also expect climate change related challenges, and who knows, maybe an alien invasion 🙂 Briefly, we need to put in place the means to continuously adapt to ever changing conditions.

 Let’s take Covid-19, the biggest recent global health crisis, as an example.
 During the pandemic, the very measures taken to flatten the infection curve were the ones severing capital, goods and services fluidity.
 Economically, we all were in unchartered territory.